 The natural progression of a fever

-A fever usually start with a chilled stage, pallor, shivering with aversion to cold.
-As the body temperature rises, blood flow increases through the tissues and phagocyte activity increases and the body's defenses are mobilised.
-During this stage the patient feels hot.
+A fever usually starts with a chilled stage, pallor, shivering with the aversion to cold.
+As the body temperature rises, blood flow increases through the tissues and phagocyte activity increases and the body's defences are mobilised.
+During this stage, the patient feels hot.

 Symptoms to cause concern during a fever